Computing Igusa class polynomials

 \section{Introduction}

-The \emph{Hilbert class polynomial} $H_K\in\Z[X]$ of an imaginary quadratic number field $K$ has as roots the $j$-invariants of complex elliptic curves having complex multiplication (CM) by the ring of integers of~$K$.
-These roots generate the Hilbert class field of~$K$, and Weber \cite{Weber3} computed $H_K$ for many small~$K$.
-The CM method uses the reduction of $H_K$ modulo large primes $p$ to construct elliptic curves over $\FF_p$ with a prescribed number of points, for example for cryptography.
-The bit size of $H_K$ grows exponentially with~$K$, like $\widetilde{O}(\Delta)$, and so does the runtime of the algorithms that compute it.
+The \emph{Hilbert class polynomial} $H_K\in\ZZ[X]$ of an imaginary quadratic number field $K$ has as roots the $j$-invariants of complex elliptic curves having complex multiplication (CM) by the ring of integers of~$K$.
+These roots generate the Hilbert class field of~$K$, and Weber \cite{weber3} computed $H_K$ for many small~$K$.
+The \emph{CM method} uses the reduction of $H_K$ modulo large primes to construct elliptic curves over $\FF_p$ with a prescribed number of points, for example for cryptography.
+The bit size of $H_K$ grows like the discriminant $\Delta$ of~$K$ (which is exponential in the bit size of the input~$\Delta$) and, conditionally, so does the running time of the algorithms that compute it (\cite{enge,bbel}).

-If we go from elliptic curves (genus~$1$) to genus~$2$ curves, we get the \emph{Igusa class polynomials} $H_{K,n}\in\Q[X]$ ($n=1,2,3$) of a \emph{quartic CM field}~$K$.
-Their roots are the Igusa invariants of all complex genus~$2$ curves having CM by the ring of integers of~$K$.
-As in the case of genus~$1$, these roots generate class fields and the reduction modulo large primes $p$ yields cryptographic curves of genus~$2$.
-Computing Igusa class polynomials is considerably more complicated, in part because of their denominators.
-Recently, various algorithms have been developed \cite{EisentraegerLauter,GHKRWpadic,Spallek,WamelenQ}, but no runtime or precision bounds were available.
+If we go from elliptic curves (genus~$1$) to genus-$2$ curves, we get the \emph{Igusa class polynomials} $H_{K,n}\in\QQ[X]$ ($n=1,2,3$) of a \emph{quartic CM-field}~$K$.
+Their roots are the Igusa invariants of all complex genus-$2$ curves having CM by the ring of integers of~$K$.
+As in the case of genus~$1$, these roots generate class fields and the reduction of Igusa class polynomials modulo large primes~$p$ yields cryptographic curves of genus~$2$.
+Computing Igusa class polynomials is considerably more complicated than computing Hilbert class polynomials.
+Various algorithms have been developed: a complex analytic method by Spallek~\cite{spallek} and van Wamelen~\cite{vanwamelen}, a $p$-adic method \cite{ghkrw-2adic,ckl-3adic,carls-lubicz} and a Chinese remainder method~\cite{eisentrager-lauter}, but no running time or precision bounds were available.